JessicaBarnett/JessicaBarnett.github.io/docs/NOTES.md

 - png to svg -> https://designbundles.net/design-school/how-to-convert-a-jpegpng-to-a-vector-in-inkscape

+### Typescript
+- Got an "object is possibly null" warning that yoou KNOW is not null?
+You can use the ! to assert your confidence, ie: `document.getElementById(id)!`.

 ### node scripting
 - fs = filesystem w/ callbacks, and fsp = filesystem with promises.